perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 This command will automatically load and run all the tests from the `perturbopy` package and show you all intermediate steps.

-By default, in the case of successful run of all tests one will see **n passed** as the final line of the output, where **n** is the number of tests.
+By default, in the case of a successful run of all tests, one will see **n passed** as the final line of the output, where **n** is the number of tests.
 You will also see that some tests have been skipped.
 This is fine, because the tests for `qe2pert.x` are skipped if it's not specified, as well as tests for the GPU-compilation of the Perturbo.

 If all tests are passed, the `PERT_SCRATCH/perturbo` directory will be empty after the `run-tests` execution.
-In the case of a failure of one or more tests, the corresponding test folder(s) kept in the `PERT_SCRATH/perturbo` directory.
+In the case of a failure of one or more tests, the corresponding test folder(s) kept in the `PERT_SCRATCH/perturbo` directory.

 #### Testing `qe2pert.x` and `perturbo.x`